-The SHRC considered the following nominations at their regularly scheduled hearing on February 8, 2013.
-They recommended the State Historic Preservation Officer (SHPO) forward 10 National Register nominations to the Keeper of the National Register for listing.
-They also added one property to the California Points of Historical Interest.
+The SHRC considered the following nominations at their regularly scheduled hearing on February 8, 2014.
+They recommended the State Historic Preservation Officer (SHPO) forward five National Register nominations to the Keeper of the National Register for listing.
+They also approved two new California Historical Landmarks.

 National Register of Historic Places Nominations

 New Helvetia Historic District.
 Submitted under cover of the National Register of Historic Places Multiple Property Submission Public Housing in the United States, 1933-1949, New Helvetia represents an important local attempt to improve the housing conditions of African Americans and is associated with the career of Nathaniel Colley, the first African American attorney in Sacramento, who had a significant role in the effort to implement fair housing practices.
 The buildings were designed by a coalition of Sacramento’s Master architects – Charles Dean, Leonard Starks, Ed Flanders, and Harry Devine, Sr. – the only project on which they collaborated.